Integrated Cooperative Development Project (ICDP)

 · Development of viable functional linkages among cooperatives.

-The project is implemented by a Project Implementation Agency (PIA) which generally is the District Central Cooperative Bank (DCCB).
-To assist the DCCB in project Implementation, a Project Implementation Team (PIT) is constituted at the District level to prepare Business Development Plan for the cooperatives, assess the society-wise infrastructural and other requirements and provide assistance accordingly.
+1.4 The project is implemented by a Project Implementation Agency (PIA) which generally is the District Central Cooperative Bank (DCCB).
+To assist the DCCB in project Implementation, a Project Implementation Team (PIT) is constituted at the District level to identify the eligible societies, prepare Business Development Plan (BDPs) for the cooperatives, assess the society-wise infrastructural and other requirements and monitor progress of the project.
+PIT is sanctioned for the duration of the project is included under the project cost sanctioned by NCDC and is financed by the PIT subsidy under the CSISAC scheme.
 The systems and procedures are streamlined and functional linkages are established to make the operations cost effective.

-Gaps in managerial skills are identified and necessary training is provided to personnel in cooperatives.
+1.5 Gaps in managerial skills are identified and necessary training /study visits are provided to personnel in cooperatives, society members, chairman etc and PIT personnel also.
 PIT personnel provide on-the-job training and guidance.
-The Scheme also has an incentive component for motivating the paid staff of primary cooperatives to perform better and improve the functioning of the cooperatives vis-a-vis recovery of funds provided.
+The Scheme also has an incentive component for motivating the paid staff of primary cooperatives to perform better and improve the functioning of the cooperatives viz-a-vis recovery of funds provided.

-· Format for selection of districts- Click Here
+· Format for selection of districts (Common Loan Application)- Click Here

 · Terms of reference for preparation of DPR- Click Here